Polymarket/matic-withdrawal-batcher/README.md

 **Final cost:** ~300,000 gas fixed cost + ~69000 gas per recipient

 The increased overhead from the passing the extra message from Matic to Ethereum is then offset when including 3 or more recipients in a batched withdrawal.
+For batches containing 250 withdrawals, this costs approx 6 million gas to bridge + process at which point the fixed costs are amortised to the point of being negligible.

 ## Possible Attacks